apache/tvm-rfcs/rfcs/assets/0106/spec.md

     In addition to the structural annotations for the parameters and the return value, the `is_pure` field on a `Function` node serves to annotate whether the `Function` itself is pure (has no visible side effects) or not.
 The `StructInfo` system tracks purity in order to judge what calls are permitted inside `DataflowBlock`s.
 At this time, Relax makes no attempt to infer the purity of functions, so it is required for users to annotate the purity (if no annotation is provided, `is_pure` will be treated as true; since this is by far the most common case for deep learning applications, it is in practice necessarily to annotate purity if the function is _impure_).

-    «A function mapped bound to a `GlobalVar` can have a `global_symbol` attribute defined to indicate that it should be externally linked externally (be accessible outside the `IRModule`).
-The absence of a `global_symbol` attribute on a function definition bound to a `GlobalVar` indicates that it is "private" and hence can be called only within the `IRModule`.»
+    The `attrs` node in a `Function` maps keys to values and is used mainly to store additional information for compiler optimizations.
+However, two possible keys are important in the language semantics: `global_symbol` and `relax.force_pure`.
+A function mapped bound to a `GlobalVar` can have a `global_symbol` attribute defined to indicate that it should be externally linked externally (be accessible outside the `IRModule`).
+The absence of a `global_symbol` attribute on a function definition bound to a `GlobalVar` indicates that it is "private" and hence can be called only within the `IRModule`.
+The semantics of `relax.force_pure` are discussed in for [checking function purity](#checking-purity).

 ## Purity and Dataflow Blocks